lexusimni/spotify-clustering-analysis/README.md

 📊 Advanced Clustering Analysis of Spotify's Top 50 Songs (2019)
 ===============================================================

 This project performs an advanced, multi-method clustering analysis on Spotify’s 2019 Top 50 Songs dataset.
-Using both classical and modern clustering techniques — k-Means, Spectral Clustering, and HDBSCAN — we explore the natural groupings of songs based on their audio features such as energy, danceability, and valence.
+Using both classical and modern clustering techniques; k-Means, Spectral Clustering, and HDBSCAN, we explore the natural groupings of songs based on their audio features such as energy, danceability, and valence.
 We support findings with UMAP and t-SNE visualizations, silhouette metrics, and SHAP explainability.

 🎯 Project Objective
 --------------------